apache/drill/_docs/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

 ```

 ##TIMESTAMPADD
-Adds an interval of time, in the given time units, to the date expression.
+Adds an interval of time, in the given time units, to a datetime expression.

 ###TIMESTAMPADD Syntax
-TIMESTAMPADD(*time\_unit,interval, keyword date\_expression*)
+TIMESTAMPADD(*time\_unit,interval,datetime\_expression*)

 ###TIMESTAMPADD Usage Notes
-- *Keyword* is the type of *date\_expression*: date, time, or timestamp
+- *datetime\_expression* is a column or literal with date, time, or timestamp values.
-- Supports date, time, and timestamp values in the following formats:
-	- Date format: YYYY-MM-DD
-	- Time format: HH:MI:SS
-	- Timestamp format: YYYY-MM-DD HH:MI:SS
-- Supports the following time units: Nanosecond, Microsecond, Second, Minute, Hour, Day, Month, Year, Week, Quarter
+- *time\_unit* is any of the following: Nanosecond, Microsecond, Second, Minute, Hour, Day, Month, Year, Week, Quarter
+- *interval* is the amount of *time\_unit* to add.
-- Drill uses the unit of time to infer the return type.
+- Drill uses the *time\_unit* to infer the return type.
-- You can include the SQL_TSI_ prefix with the any of the supported time units, as shown:
+- You can include the `SQL_TSI_` prefix with the any of the supported time units, as shown:

 		SELECT TIMESTAMPADD(SQL_TSI_MINUTE,5,TIME '05:05:05');
 		+-----------+